A Clinical Trial to Evaluate the Safety of agenT-797 in COVID-19 Participants With ARDS

 Detailed Description

-This is a Phase 1/2 study to evaluate the safety and potential efficacy of agenT-797, an unmodified, allogeneic invariant natural killer T (iNKT) cell therapy, in participants with moderate to severe ARDS secondary to SARS-CoV-2 or influenza, either with intubation or at high risk to be intubated, as determined using Berlin definition(s).
+This is a Phase 1 study to evaluate the safety and efficacy of agenT-797, an unmodified, allogeneic invariant natural killer T cells (iNKT) therapy, in participants with COVID-19, requiring mechanical ventilation, and with moderate to severe acute respiratory distress syndrome (ARDS) as determined by the Berlin definition.

+The study will be conducted in 2 parts.
 Part 1 will employ a standard 3+3 dose escalation design of agenT-797.
 All participants will receive a single infusion of agenT-797.
-Participants will also receive other treatments and supportive care per discretion of the investigator.
-Once the maximum tolerated dose of agenT-797 has been cleared in Part 1, an Expansion Cohort will be opened.
+Participants will also receive other treatments and supportive care per discretion of the principal investigator.
+Once the maximum tolerated dose of agenT-797 has been cleared in Part 1, Part 2 of the study will be opened and enroll eligible participants in the Expansion Cohort.

 A safety monitoring committee will be established to assess safety and decide on escalation to next cohort and expansion dose, as well as any protocol modification to include less severe cases.